 - be flexible enough to be truly inclusive of all learning needs

-- provide challenge for all
+- provide challenge and aspiration through high expectations for all

 Through these principles, Victoria Primary School pupils will become independent and positive members of society who consistently demonstrate the qualities of our school motto: